Joy Ford Austin, M.S., Executive Director

 Mary Paris has a diverse background that spans the worlds of politics, education, NGOs and international business and communications.
 Her roles covered press/communications, day-to-day operations, fundraising and event management.
 She has extensive experience in website design, having built and managed the Georgetown University 2015 capital campaign website and oversaw the relaunch of the GU Alumni website.
 In addition to CultureCapital.com, Mary serves as the Chief Operating Officer for Dictyon Language School.
 Her previous positions include Senior Vice President for Development at HitBig, Associate Vice President for Marketing and Communications in the Georgetown University Office of Advancement, and various marketing and public relations, business development and new media roles with NBC.
 She is listed in the Worldwide Who’s Who registry of executives, professionals and entrepreneurs.

 Stephanie Scott, Operations Manager

-Stephanie Scott serves as Operations Manager at HumanitiesDC.
-She has over 20 years of administrative experience with additional expertise in marketing, development and construction.
-Stephanie was the Executive Administrator for AVSmoot LLC, a DC-based Historic Restoration and Painting company responsible for preserving such sites as the Tivoli Theatre and President Lincoln’s Cottage.
+Stephanie Scott is the Operations Manager at HumanitiesDC.
 She initially joined HumanitiesDC in 2009 as the Executive Assistant.
+She has over 20 years of administrative experience which also includes development and construction project management and marketing.
+Prior to joining HumanitiesDC, Stephanie was the Executive Administrator for a DC-based Historic Restoration and Painting company responsible for preserving historical buildings as the Tivoli Theatre and President Lincoln’s Cottage.